marcel-ujcic/web-phonebook/README.md

 # web-phonebook
-Simple phonebook that sotore your contacts in localstorage.
+Simple phonebook that store your contacts in localstorage.